godror/godror/README.md

 With Go 1.9, driver-specific things are not needed, everything (I need) can be achieved with the standard _database/sql_ library.
-Even calling stored procedures with OUT parameters, or sending/retrieving PL/SQL array types - just give a `godror.PlSQLArrays` Option within the parameters of `Exec`!
+Even calling stored procedures with OUT parameters, or sending/retrieving PL/SQL array types - just give a `godror.PlSQLArrays` Option within the parameters of `Exec` (but not in sql.Named)!
 For example, the array size of the returned PL/SQL arrays can be set with `godror.ArraySize(2000)` (default value is 1024).

 ## Documentation